treykeown/arguably/docs/contributing.md

 4. Install the pre-commit hooks - `pre-commit install`

 That's it!
 You should be ready to make a change and [open a pull request](https://github.com/treykeown/arguably/pulls).
-Just remember to run `pytest` to make sure everything works.
-It takes a little longer, but running `nox` will make sure all supported Python versions (3.8-3.11) work - please run this before submitting.
-I can help debug if you're having issues.
+Just remember to run `pytest` as you're developing to make sure everything works.

+I can help debug if you're having issues, just [open a discussion](https://github.com/treykeown/arguably/discussions).

+It's not necessary, but if you're using `pyenv`, you can install all the supported Python versions to make sure all tests pass before submitting your pull request.
+See the [Testing section](#testing) below.

 ## Pre-commit Hooks